bbermudez/dual-chimeric-reads/README.md

 [] specify an output directory with parameters

+[] use nf-core module to run fastqc

-[] specify a conda environment to use within a process
+[] specify a conda environment to use within a process, not best practice

 [] run fastqc on all input fastq files

-[] run cutadapt on all input fastq files
+[] use nf-core module to run cutadapt on all input fastq files

 [] align reads to miRBase host miRNAs (mature?, hairpins?)